enzorossetto/GoBarber_backend/README.md

 > Use something like [Insomnia](https://insomnia.rest/download/) to make the requests

+`POST /users`: create a new user sending a JSON as request body with the fields `name`, `email` and `password`.
+Example:

+    {
+      "name": string,
+      "email": string,
+      "password": string
+    }

+`POST /sessions`: create a new session to an user passing `email` and `password`.
+This route returns user information and a JSON Web Token.
+Example:

+    {
+      "user": {
+        "id": uuid-v4,
+        "name": string,
+        "email": string,
+        "created_at": "2020-07-02T23:45:50.751Z",
+        "updated_at": "2020-07-02T23:45:50.751Z"
+      },
+      "token": JWT
+    }

+> OBS: from now you must use the JWT as an authentication header.
+On Insomnia you can set it at Auth tab selecting `Bearer Token`

 `POST /appointments`: send a JSON as request body with `provider` and `date`.
 Example:

     {